Activiti/activiti-7-developers-guide/getting-started.md

 No matter which option do you choose, from a high level perspective these are the steps that you will need to perform the following steps:

 1. Start Infrastructure
-2. New runtime bundle
+2. New Activiti Cloud Application
    1. Configure it
    2. Build it
    3. Deploy it
-   4. Repeat 2 for a new Runtime Bundle
+   4. Repeat 2 for a new Activiti Cloud Application

 ## Docker Compose